 Women's Specific Models

 Backcountry sticks come in women's models, just like resort skis.
 Women's backcountry products are generally softer, come in shorter lengths, and are lighter than the male counterparts.

 Powder Touring Skis

 Watching ski movies and perusing Instagram would lead one to believe that only powder is skied in the backcountry.
-While it is true that backcountry riders get a greater percentage of their turns in good powder snow than their resort-bound brethren, there is still a great deal of non-powder skiing going on.
+While it is true that backcountry riders get a higher percentage of their turns in good powder snow than their resort-bound brethren, there is still a great deal of non-powder skiing going on.
 Specifically, hiking uphill is the antithesis of powder skiing, and the gear is correspondingly opposite.
 Long, wide "powder skis" are heavy to carry uphill, with marginal gains in fun and efficiency in perfect powder snow.
 Powder is called "hero snow" for a reason.
 In our team's extensive experience, every single ski is a ton of fun in perfect powder snow.
 Powder, regardless of the tool chosen, is simply too good to split hairs over.

 Philosophy aside, big powder-specific skis have their place for certain skiers.
 Somewhat ironically, powder-specific touring skis (for our purposes, essentially skis wider than 105mm underfoot) can make both breakable crust snow and really low-angle soft snow fun.
 Making breakable crust fun is great; so much of our wild winter terrain is often covered with the stuff.
 And making low-angle soft snow fun and fast is a risk management move.
 If we can have fun on 25-degree slopes, we are less tempted into steeper avalanche terrain.
 All this said, it is the truly masochistic and the truly dedicated that should own big powder skis for touring.
 The masochists love the weight, and the dedicated want to get out on the breakable days and the high avalanche hazard days.